Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Pretext-target task relatedness

 \subsection{Selection of Pretext Tasks}

-It is necessary to discuss the behaviours of different SSL tasks in different downstream tasks.
-For a specific target task, we put forward several considerations when selecting a pretext task.
+For a specific target task, we put forward several considerations when selecting an SSL pretext task.
 The followings are our discussions and suggestions:

-\textbf{The generative SSL methods underperform in the classification task.} As drawn in Fig.~\ref{fig:comparison}(a), the generative SSL lags far behind other types of SSL in classification.
-A possible explanation may be the different attention between reconstruction to semantic classification, with the former focusing more on fine-grained details and the latter preferring high-level representations.
+\textbf{The generative SSL underperforms in the classification task.} As drawn in Fig.~\ref{fig:comparison}(a), the generative SSL lags far behind other-type SSL in classification.
+A possible explanation may be the different attention of reconstruction and semantic classification, with the former focusing more on pixel-wise information and the latter preferring high-level representations.
 In contrast, the predictive and contrastive SSL methods pay attention to the high-level anatomical structures.
-Therefore, we recommend predictive and contrastive SSL over generative SSL for the classification task.
+Therefore, we recommend predictive and contrastive SSL pretraining over generative SSL pretraining for the classification task.

-\textbf{Take into account properties of the target task when selecting the pretext task for pretraining.} As a prominent example, predicting rotations is not a viable proxy task for lung nodule segmentation.
+\textbf{Take into account properties of the target task when selecting the pretext task for pretraining.} As a prominent example, predicting rotations is not a viable auxiliary task for lung nodule segmentation.
 Since circular lung nodules tend to be rotation invariant, rotation-relevant features should not occupy too much attention of the network.
-Consequently, rotation-related SSL models consistently perform poorly on NCS.
+Consequently, rotation-related SSL models consistently perform poorly in NCS.
 The inferior performance of RKB to Jigsaw also confirms this idea since an additional rotation prediction sub-task is added to RKB compared with Jigsaw.